keeminlee/starstory_runtime/README.md

 It sits beside your party in Discord, listens as the story unfolds, and preserves the adventure in an append-only narrative ledger.

 During the game, **Meepo** can still appear as the in-world archivist character.
-After the game, StarStory helps you revisit what happened, generate recaps, and build a living chronicle of your campaign.
+After the game, Starstory helps you revisit what happened, generate recaps, and build a living chronicle of your campaign.

 Naming doctrine: